- Last updated:

 Has the community had input into the CTCU route?

-Yes, community engagement has occurred over the past eight years.
-The alignment of the corridor has been determined following a lengthy and detailed assessment of planning, environmental, social and engineering considerations as well as numerous transport studies and community engagement processes over the past eight years.
+Yes, community engagement has occurred over the past nine years.
+The alignment of the corridor has been determined following a lengthy and detailed assessment of planning, environmental, social and engineering considerations as well as numerous transport studies and community engagement processes since early 2000s .
 The alignment of the corridor is final.

 What community engagement has taken place?

-Numerous transport studies and community engagement processes have been conducted over the past eight years.
+The CTCU has been subject to numerous transport studies and community engagement processes over the past nine years as below:

-In 2013 Council in consultation with Transport and Main Roads completed the Caloundra Area Transport Study.
+- In 2013 Sunshine Coast Council (Council) in consultation with Transport and Main Roads completed the Caloundra Area Transport Study.
 The study included community engagement on potential transport options, including upgrading Oval Avenue and Third Avenue.

-Recently, Council has continued to liaise with key stakeholders, including adjacent landowners and businesses along the CTCU corridor.
-In 2020 Council revised the CTCU design based on feedback.
+- Between 2018 and 2020 Council continued to liaise with key stakeholders, including adjacent landowners and businesses along the CTCU corridor and in 2020 Council revised the CTCU design based on feedback from these stakeholders.

 Will landscaping be part of the project?